×

 The ride to the title

-The team set in stone early the lengths it could go this season at the Southwest Challenge tournament Marshall hosts annually in the beginning of September, where the Tigers won the tournament’s championship for the first time in 16 years after defeating four Class 4A teams, three of which were all ranked top-10 in the state over Prior Lake, Lakeville South and Chanhassen, along with wins against 4A’s Andover and Class 3A Fergus Falls.
+The team proved early the lengths it could go this season at the Southwest Challenge tournament Marshall hosts annually in the beginning of September, where the Tigers won the tournament’s championship for the first time in 16 years after defeating four Class 4A teams, three of which were all ranked top-10 in the state over Prior Lake, Lakeville South and Chanhassen, along with wins against 4A’s Andover and Class 3A Fergus Falls.

 Prior Lake and Lakeville South were playing on the opposing court of Marshall at the same time for the Class 4A championship.